 PHARMACOLOGY AND CELLULAR TOXICOLOGY

 Phenethylamines, including traditional amphetamines and the newer synthetic compounds, share multiple pharmacodynamic properties.
 Stimulation of alpha and beta adrenergic receptors is primarily responsible for the acute effects of amphetamines, which include hyper-alertness, hypertension, tachycardia, mydriasis, and diaphoresis.
 Together, these symptoms are part of the sympathomimetic toxic syndrome (or toxidrome) (table 1).
 Adrenergic receptors are reviewed separately.
-(See "Use of vasopressors and inotropes", section on 'Receptor physiology'.)
+(See "Use of vasopressors and inotropes", section on 'Physiologic mechanisms of vasoconstriction'.)

 Phenylethylamines cause the release of neurotransmitters, such as dopamine, serotonin, and norepinephrine and may also inhibit their reuptake.
 Some cause the release of serotonin from central axons, and some are serotonin receptor agonists [1,3].